notadeejay/rbc-training/data/Week 4 Day 2/12__Loops__Reading.md

 - Create an array of your favourite movies (or books, or anything else you like)
 - Loop over each movie and print its title to the console
-- Add some code to your loop that will print the movie title in all caps
+- Add some code to your loop that will print each movie title in all caps
 - Write a loop that will count from 20 down to 1